 Original Transaction:

-In June 1999, ESA acquired via auction in Brazil approximately 15,446,000 preferred B shares (non-voting) in Companhia Paranaense de Energia (“COPEL”— code-named “Millenium”).
-This shareholding represents approximately 5.65% of the total cpiatl of COPEL.
+In June 1999, ESA acquired via auction in Brazil approximately 15,446,000 preferred B shares (non-voting) in Companhia Paranaense de Energia (“COPEL”— code-named “Millenium”) as part of a strategy to participate in some way in the future privatization of COPEL.
+This shareholding represents approximately 5.65% of the total capital of COPEL.
 This amount of shares required a capital investment into Brazil of approximately $131,000,000.
 The shares were purchased as local Brazil shares and held in an Enron 100%-controlled company established in Brazil specifically for purposes of holding the shares (“PEP”).

 Over the course of 2000, the local shares were: (a) converted to ADRs and (b) transferred out of Brazil to PEP’s parent companies (Cayman).
 This conversion and subsequent transfer was performed in order to: (a) avoid potential double taxation and (b) avoid any potential issues with trapped cash.